cgtennis/kubernetes-example-angular-spring-boot/README.md

 Also it's eaiser for Kind to create multiple clusters.
 [kind quick start](https://kind.sigs.k8s.io/docs/user/quick-start/)

-we will run two clusters side by side so we can demonstrate cluster access.
+we will run two clusters side by side so we can demonstrate cluster access (I've already have `kind` installed)

 ```
 kind create cluster --name dev --image kindest/node:v1.23.5